browserengineering/book/book/embeds.md

 IFRAME_DEFAULT_HEIGHT_PX = 150
 ```

-Iframe layout looks like this in `InlineLayout`.
-The only difference from images
+Iframe layout in `InlineLayout` is a lot like images.
+The only difference
-is the width calculation, so I've omitted that part with "..."
+is the width calculation, so I've omitted the rest with "..."
 instead.
 I've added 2 to the width and height in these calculations to provide
 room for the painted border to come.